 Q #28) What is the difference between static and dynamic IP addresses?

-Ans: Static IP address won’t change over the time and is reserved statically whereas dynamic IP address changes each time when you connect to the Internet.
+Answer: Static IP address will not change over time and is reserved statically whereas dynamic IP address changes each time when you connect to the Internet.

 Q #29) What is Peer to Peer network?

 Answer: The P2P network is a distributed and decentralized network where individual nodes i.e. Peers in the networks act as both suppliers and consumers of the resources.